OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 ## Software citation <a name="Citation"></a>

-Citations form one of the most important interactions in scholarly research, forming the basis of our referencing and metrics systems.
-Typically, this is performed thanks to the assistance of [Digital Object Identifiers](https://en.wikipedia.org/wiki/Digital_object_identifier) (DOI).
-A DOI is a persistent identifier or handle that meets a common standard, depending on the purpose, such as for identifying academic information.
-Such identification is critical for tracking the genealogy and provenance of research, for reprodicibility, as well as giving appropriate credit to those who have created the software.
+Citations provide one of the most important interactions in scholarly research, forming the basis of our referencing and metrics systems.
+Typically, this is performed thanks to the assistance of a permanent unique identifier such as a [Digital Object Identifiers](https://en.wikipedia.org/wiki/Digital_object_identifier) (DOI).
+A DOI is a persistent identifier, implemented in the [Handle System](https://en.wikipedia.org/wiki/Handle_System), that meets a common standard, depending on the purpose, such as for identifying academic information.
+Such identification is critical for tracking the genealogy and provenance of research, for reproducibility, as well as for giving appropriate credit to those who have created the software.
 Importantly, software should be considered a legitimate output from scholarly research, and citation is becoming an increasingly common way to indicate that.

 In 2016, [Smith et al., 2017](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/Reading%20Material_Open%20Source%20and%20Open%20Research%20Software/Smith%20et%20al.%2C%202017.pdf) wrote a research paper about the principles of software citation as part of the FORCE11 Software Citation Working Group.
 In the same way that you would want to cite software that you have used as part of good research practices, it is important to make your research easily citable too.
 When citing any software used for your own research, you should include at minimum the author name(s), software title, version number, and the unique identifier/locator (DOI or URL).